 14 Days or less

-1. We reserve the right to cancel or substitute any scheduled port of call/itinerary/price/program/vessel/stateroom at any time without prior notice in order to comply with regulatory or governmental orders.
+d.
+Royal Caribbean reserves the right to cancel or substitute any scheduled port of call/itinerary/price/program/vessel/cabin at any time without prior notice.

 INFANT AND MINOR POLICY